natcap/invest.users-guide/source/sdr.rst

 Differences between the InVEST SDR model and the original approach developed by Borselli et al. (2008)
 ------------------------------------------------------------------------------------------------------

 The InVEST SDR model is based on the concept of hydrological connectivity, as parameterized by Borselli et al. (2012).
 This approach was selected since it requires a minimal number of parameters, uses globally available data, and is spatially explicit.
-In a comparative study, Vigiak et al. (2012) suggested that the approach provides: “(i) large improvement in predicting specific sediment yields, (ii) ease of implementation, (iii) scale-independency; and (iv) a formulation capable of accounting for landscape variables and topology in line with sedimentological connectivity concepts”.
+In a comparative study, Vigiak et al. (2012) suggested that the approach provides: "(i) large improvement in predicting specific sediment yields, (ii) ease of implementation, (iii) scale-independency; and (iv) a formulation capable of accounting for landscape variables and topology in line with sedimentological connectivity concepts".
 The approach has also been used to predict the effect of land use change (Jamshidi et al., 2013).

 The following points summarize the differences between InVEST and the Borselli model: